Anselmo Duarte

-Anselmo Duarte Bento (/pt/; 21 April 1920 - 7 November 2009) was a Brazilian actor, screenwriter and film director.
+Anselmo Duarte Bento (/pt/; 21 April 1920 - 7 November 2009) was a Brazilian actor, screenwriter and filmmaker.

+He was most known for his drama film O Pagador de Promessas (1962), which won the Palme d'Or at the 1962 Cannes Film Festival.
+As of 2026, the only South-American film to do so.

 Early life

 Duarte was born in Salto, São Paulo on 21 April 1920.
 He was raised by his mother, alongside his six siblings.

 Career

 His 1962 film O Pagador de Promessas—Keeper of Promises—was awarded the Golden Palm at the 1962 Cannes Film Festival, becoming, to date, the only Brazilian feature film to be distinguished this way and the first winner from the Southern Hemisphere.
 The film was also nominated for the Academy Award for Best Foreign Language Film.
 Furthermore, O Pagador de Promessas won awards for Best Film and Best Musical Score at the San Francisco International Film Festival and for Best Film at the Acapulco Film Festival, the Cartagena Film Festival, the Karlovy Vary International Film Festival and the Edinburgh International Film Festival in 1962.
 His 1964 film Vereda da Salvação—The Obsessed of Catule—was nominated for the Golden Bear at the 15th Berlin International Film Festival.

 The then President of Brazil, Luiz Inácio Lula da Silva, awarded Duarte the Order of Cultural Merit in 2008, Brazil's highest cultural civilian honor, and the Governor of São Paulo, José Serra, awarded him the Order of Ipiranga, which is the state's highest civilian honor.
 He was also declared an honorary citizen by numerous Brazilian municipalities, including Rio de Janeiro, São Paulo and Salto, his birthplace.

 In 2008, Duarte together with his son, Ricardo, founded an organization, Instituto Anselmo Duarte, with the intention of restoring 26 of Anselmo's films and distributing them, free of charge, in 10,000 Brazilian cultural institutions.
 After Duarte's death, his son continued with their project.

 Shortly before his death in 2009, the municipality of Salto inaugurated a multimillion-dollar cultural and educational center named "Centro Cultural e Educacional Anselmo Duarte", housing a 500 audience amphitheater for film and theatrical events.
 In addition, the center publicly displays the original Golden Palm awarded to Duarte at the Cannes Film Festival.